pathivadaharish143/webroot/deploy.md

 Update and make commits often (at least hourly).
 Append "nopr" or "No PR" if you are not yet ready to send a Pull Request.

-Run "pull" hourly to safely pull updates to the modelearth repos residing in your webroot

-When making any change, run "push" to send a PR.
-"push" updates the webroot, submodules and forks.
-It does a "pull" automatically first.

-## Using Claude Code CLI

-	push

-If you find "push" is asking for multiple approvals, Claude may not have read the claude.md instructions.
-For the first usage, include extra guidance:

-	push using claude.md with git.sh

-Additional deployment commands:

-	push [folder name]  # Deploy a specific submodule or fork push submodules  # Deploy changes in all submodules push forks  # Deploy the extra forks added

-## Using git.sh directly (Recommended)
+## Using git.sh (Recommended)

 For more reliable deployment, use git.sh directly from a separate terminal window independent from Claude Code CLI.

+Start a secure virtual session in your local webroot.

+	python3 -m venv env
+	source env/bin/activate

-Navigate to the team directory and run git.sh commands:
+Navigate to the team directory and run git.sh commands.
+Your "push" with git.sh will automatically run a "pull" first.
+You can watch the webroot in Github Desktop to see if updates are deployed.

-	cd webroot/team
+	cd team
 	./git.sh push           # Push all repositories with changes ./git.sh push all       # Same as above
 	./git.sh pull           # Pull all repositories (webroot + submodules + extra repos)